 A Facebook friend recently posed the question “If people are afraid to look at another point of view, is it fear or pride?”

 Of course it brought on a variety of comments, everything from religious beliefs to the Dunning-Kruger effect, which I had to look up.
-The conversation also brought back my college journalism days and was a reminding nudge to me how I should be looking at the world.
+The conversation also brought back my college journalism days.
+It was a reminding nudge as to how I should be looking at the world.

 In spite of the opinion afforded media nowadays, believe it or not, students of journalism are taught core principles, including fairness and impartiality.
 I remember being required to present facts from all sides of the issues I wrote about.
 I also remember writing editorial opinions that were intentionally chosen to be opposite my own.
 These assignments were exercises in open-minded, analytical, and, yes, compassionate thinking.